-Configure Ontology peering
+Configure ontology peering

 After you establish a peering relationship between two spaces, you can use Peer Manager to create and approve object type mappings which enable you to peer its objects over the connection.